swaptacular/swpt_accounts/protocol.rst

    MUST be sent, containing the rejected requested configuration.

 2. If the specified account does not exist, the message timestamp MUST be verified.
-If the message timestamp is too far in the past, a `RejectedConfig`_ message MUST be sent, and the message MUST be ignored. [#]_ Otherwise, an attempt MUST be made to create a new account with the requested configuration settings.
+If the message timestamp is too far in the past, the message MUST be ignored, and a `RejectedConfig`_ message MUST be sent. [#]_ Otherwise, an attempt MUST be made to create a new account with the requested configuration settings.
 If the new account has been successfully created, an `AccountChange`_ message containing the configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message MUST be sent.

-.. [#] Server implementations MAY disallow incoming transfer for "scheduled for deletion" accounts.
+.. [#] Server implementations MAY not allow incoming transfer for "scheduled for deletion" accounts.

-.. [#] How long this time is depends on how far in the past the `ConfigureAccount`_ message timestamp should be in order to ignore the message.
+.. [#] How long this "some time" is depends on how far in the past `ConfigureAccount`_ messages' timestamp must be in order to be ignored.

-.. [#] Very old messages may "resurrect" accounts that have been removed from the database for good.

 .. [#] To do this, the server implementation MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received